S3 method for class 'formula'

 Details

-Element Parsing
+Name Parsing

 formula

-The formula creates a name list using all terms in the formula.
+The formula method creates a name list using all terms in the formula.
 The terms are obtained using terms.formula.
 All processing that is normally applied to the right hand side of a formula is implemented (see formula).

 A response/left hand side is not required but, if present, is included in all formulas passed to .fct.